rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 ### Default workflow: mutate shared directory: `--merge=shared`

 In this workflow, we document a single crate, or a collection of crates into a shared output directory that is continuously updated.
 Files in this output directory are modified by multiple rustdoc invocations.
 Use `--merge=shared`, and specify the same `--out-dir` to every invocation of rustdoc. `--merge=shared` will be the default value if `--merge` is not provided.
 This is the workflow that Cargo uses, and only mode of invoking rustdoc before this RFC.
+This RFC is intended to enable the future deprecation of this mode.

-### Document intermediate crates: `--merge=none`
+### Document crates, delaying generation of cross-crate information: `--merge=none`

-Document non-root, non-index crates using a dedicated HTML output directory and a dedicated "parts" output directory.
+Document crates using a dedicated HTML output directory and a dedicated "parts" output directory.
 No cross-crate data nor rendered HTML output is included from other crates.

 This mode only renders the HTML item documentation for the current crate.
 It does not produce a search index, cross-crate trait implementations, or an index page.
-It is expected that users follow this mode with 'Document a final crate' if these cross-crate features are desired.
+It is expected that users follow this mode with 'Link documentation' if these cross-crate features are desired.

 In this mode, a user will provide `--parts-out-dir=<path to crate-specific directory>` and `--merge=none` to each crate's rustdoc invocation.
 The user should provide `--extern-html-root-url`, and specify a absolute final destination for the docs, as a URL.
 The `--extern-html-root-url` flag should be provided for each crate's rustdoc invocation, for every dependency.

-The same `--out-dir` may be used for multiple parallel rustdoc invocations, as rustdoc will continue to acquire an flock to prevent conflicts.
+The same `--out-dir` may be used for multiple parallel rustdoc invocations, as rustdoc will continue to acquire an flock on the `--out-dir` to address conflicts.
 A user may select a different `--out-dir` for each crate's rustdoc invocation.
-If so, the user must merge the docs to a central location (e.g. `cp -r crate1/doc crate2/doc crate3/doc destination`) after 'Document a final crate'.

-### Document a final crate: `---merge=finalized`

-In this context, a final crate is a crate that depends directly on every crate that a user intends to appear in the documentation bundle.
-It may be an index crate that has no meaningful functionality on its own.
-It may also be a library crate that depends on several crates.
+### Link documentation: `--merge=finalize`

-In this mode, rendered HTML and *finalized* cross-crate information are generated into a `target/doc/my-final-crate` folder.
+In this mode, rendered HTML and *finalized* cross-crate information are generated into a `doc` folder.
 No *incremental* parts are generated (i.e., no `target/doc.parts/my-final-crate`).

+This flag can be used with or without an target crate root.
+When used with a target crate, the parts for the target crate are included in the final docs.
+Otherwise, this mode functions merely to merge the input docs.

-When a user documents the final crate, they will provide  `--include-parts-dir=<crate-specific path selected previously>` for each one of the dependencies, and `--merge=finalize`.
-They will provide `--extern-html-root-url`, in the way described in 'Document an intermediate crate'.
+When a user documents the final crate, they will provide  `--include-parts-dir=<crate-specific path selected previously>` for each crate whose documentation is being combined, and `--merge=finalize`.

+The user must merge every distinct `--out-dir` selected during the `--merge=none`, (e.g. `cp -r crate1/doc crate2/doc crate3/doc destination`).
+Most workspaces are expected to use a single `--out-dir`, so no manual merging is needed.

 # Reference-level explanation